LucaReggiani/VLSI-Design/README.md

 For a detailed explanation of these parameters, consult our report.

+Regarding CP, if you want to directly run it, it is also necessary to move all the files inside the src folder out of it and inside the main CP folder.

 ### MIP
 To compute MIP solutions you can run ``main.py`` or ``main_rot.py`` depending on if you want the standard or rotation model, optionally providing input parameters such as: